WattageGuy/My-Home-Assistant-Config/README.md

 ``````

 ## cameradetect.py
 This makes it possible to check if someone is watching a camera in Scrypted and then logs it into discord (webhook).
+OBS!
+Must be Docker!
+Remember to add json-file driver logging options like max-file and max-size!